Contact: Fiona Rae, Acting Committees Manager 3541, Email: email@example.com

 The Cabinet Member RESOLVED

-3. That the approval of future contract extensions as permitted under the contract, the Councils Standing Orders, and in accordance with regulation 72 of the Public Contract Regulations (2015) is delegated to the Director of Placemaking and Housing.
+3. To delegate the approval of future contract extensions, as permitted under the two contracts, the Councils Standing Orders, and in accordance with regulation 72 of the Public Contract Regulations (2015), to the Director of Placemaking and Housing.

 Reasons for decision

 The reasons for seeking to extend this contract were set out below:

 In order to continue with the servicing and maintenance of Domestic & Commercial heating systems with minimal disruption to the residents.

 To ensure continuity of ensuring that we are adhering to regulation 36 (Duties of Landlords) under the gas safe regulations 1998 to keep our residents safe.

 This was the most economically advantageous route as a new procurement would inflate the contract sum under the current financial climate.